• Skip to primary navigation

 Despite the frigid water, the Waterton Lakes are still a popular spot to scuba dive.
 There’s plenty to see down there, but one of the main attractions remains the old Emerald Bay Shipwreck – ‘Gertrude.’
 She’s an old sternwheeler wreck that’s been moored at the bottom of Emerald Bay for nearly 100 years.

-Just remember, Waterton Lakes, and all lakes in the park are cold (and we mean take-your-breath-away cold – even in August) so come prepared if you plan to spend any time out on (or in) the water.
+Just remember, Waterton Lakes and all lakes in the park are cold (and we mean take-your-breath-away cold – even in August), so come prepared if you plan to spend any time out on (or in) the water.

 Cycling

 Of course, you can just peddle around Waterton under your own steam, but also consider an e-bike.
-Using an electronic bike gives you the ability to see more without wearing yourself out.
+Using an electronic bicycle gives you the ability to see more without wearing yourself out.
 E-bikes are available at Blakiston & Co.
 Adventure Rentals as well as Pat’s Waterton.

 While the first few cycling destinations below don’t require e-bikes, cruising easily in the open air will allow you more time to take in all the gorgeous sights.